 In general, baryta paper is a good choice for artists who want their fine art print to last a long time.
 The paper’s thick, sturdy surface resists warping and fading, making it an excellent choice for archival prints.
 100 cotton rag paper is also a good choice for photo printing, although it lacks baryta paper’s extra opacity and brilliance.

 Ultimately, deciding which paper to use is up to the artist.
 Both types of paper have their own unique benefits and drawbacks.
-Artists should experiment with both types of paper to see which one produces the best results for their particular project.
+Artists should experiment with both types of paper to see which produces the best results for their project.

 Popular Papers For Perfect Reproduction